makersacademy/airport_challenge/README_OWN.md

 The Airport Challenge is a self-completed Ruby project, which concludes week 1 of Maker's Academy.

-This program simulates an air traffic control unit responsible for a single airport.
+This program controls the flow of planes at an airport, the primary users being air traffic control staff.
 As in real life, the program is able to check the status of a plane, authorises takeoff and landing, including the ability to prevent either from happening in the event of a storm.
 The program is able to check the weather, and storms will appear at random.